Hobbies and Activities for Recovering Addicts: How to Fill Leisure Time

 The hobbies you enjoy that involve exercise can be incredibly beneficial in addiction recovery.
 It helps you take care of your body, which is often lacking during active addiction.

-Exercise & Eat Well
+The Importance Exercise & Eating Well

 Substance use can harm both the body and the mind.
 Research indicates that people who misuse alcohol or drugs may be malnourished.
 Addiction impacts food intake and nutrient absorption, alters the metabolism, and some substances—like opioids—can reduce gastrointestinal motility.
 All of this also increases the risk of infections and GI issues in the long term.10